That-Annoying-Guy/PSADT_EXE_BUG_v410_hash-e219789/README.md

 Bug #1 - If you use `LogToSubfolder = $true` in config.psd1 *AND* rename the front script (Invoke-AppDeployToolkit.ps1), the setting of $adtSession.LogTempFolder by PSADT does not happen.
 - To see this, Comment out my 2 `Invoke-MergeNRollLogs` lines in the Front Script and use debug in VsCode.
 - this might also be breaking the ability to expand $Env:Vars from Config.psd1
+- (Please do not fix this in a way that would prevent me to set/change $adtSession.LogTempFolder)

 .